Maine College of Art & Design

 Maine College of Art & Design (MECA&D) is a private art school in Portland, Maine.
 Founded in 1882, Maine College of Art & Design is the oldest arts educational institution in Maine.
 Roughly 32% of MECA&D students are from Maine.
 The college is accredited by the New England Commission of Higher Education.
+In August 2021, the instititution formerly named Maine College of Art changed its name to Maine College of Art & Design to reflect the school's emphasis on design.

 Campus

-Maine College of Art & Design’s only academic building resides on Congress Street.
+Maine College of Art & Design’s central academic building resides on Congress Street.
 This building, the Porteous Building, was renovated in the late 1990s to suit the school’s needs.
 With 125,000 sqft of space, this former department store is now a six-floor vertical campus.
+The school also has space in 380 Cumberland on Cumberland Avenue, including drawing studios, academic classrooms, and MFA studios.

 Organization and administration

 MECA&D is a member of the Association of Independent Colleges of Art and Design (AICAD), a consortium of thirty-six art schools in the United States.

 Academics

 MECA&D offers Bachelor of Fine Arts (BFA), Master of Fine Arts in Studio Art (MFA), and Master of Arts in Teaching (MAT) degrees.
 MECA&D acquired the Salt Institute for Documentary Studies in 2016.
 It offers the a Graduate Certificate in Documentary Studies and continuing studies programs.